-Compelling evidence from across the world shows that harm reduction interventions are cost-effective and can be cost-saving1 in the long-term.
+Compelling evidence from across the world shows that harm reduction interventions are cost-effective and can be cost-saving in the long-term.
 Advocates now need to make the investment case for harm reduction to donors, and increasingly to governments, as donors retreat.

 This advocacy work has never been more important.
-HIV continues to rise among people who inject drugs2, yet harm reduction funding is in crisis.
-Financial support for an effective HIV response for people who inject drugs in low- and middle-income countries totalled US\$131 million in 2019 - just five per cent of the US\$2.7 billion that is needed annually by 2025.3 International donor funding for harm reduction has reduced by one-quarter over the past decade.4 Middle-income countries are increasingly vulnerable as donors either reduce or withdraw funding.
-While many governments are investing more in domestic health and HIV responses, few are substantially investing in harm reduction, even where the need is great.5
+HIV continues to rise among people who inject drugs1, yet harm reduction funding is in crisis.
+Financial support for an effective HIV response for people who inject drugs in low- and middle-income countries totalled US\$131 million in 2019 - just 5% of the US\$2.7 billion that is needed annually by 2025.2 The total number of international donors investing in harm reduction remains small, and the amount of funding invested appears to be shrinking.3 Middle-income countries are increasingly vulnerable as donors either reduce or withdraw funding.
+While many governments are investing more in domestic health and HIV responses, few are substantially investing in harm reduction, even where the need is great.4